eliasmagn/postmarketOS_kiauh/README.md

   number into the "Perform action" prompt and confirm by hitting ENTER.

+### ♻️ Init system compatibility

+KIAUH automatically detects whether the host is running **systemd** or **OpenRC** during startup.
+All service files are created in the appropriate location (`/etc/systemd/system` for systemd, `/etc/init.d` for OpenRC) and every component now executes start/stop/enable operations through a shared helper.
+On OpenRC-based systems the helper transparently switches to `rc-service` and `rc-update`, so manual maintenance commands follow the native tools instead of `systemctl`.

 <h2 align="center">📦 Debian ➜ Alpine package map</h2>

 To keep the postmarketOS port predictable, every Debian package requested by the